lukaswrz/filenavi/README.md

 ## Icons

-You can set a custom header and tab icon via the `icon_url` configuration option.

-The remaining UI icons are from [here](https://github.com/davidmerfield/Public-Icons), but have been altered slightly.
+The UI icons are from [here](https://github.com/davidmerfield/Public-Icons), but have been altered.